-We present SDO/AIA observations of the interaction of a global EUV wave on 2011 June 7 with active regions (ARs), coronal holes (CHs) and coronal bright structures.
-The primary global wave has a three-dimensional dome shape, with propagation speeds ranging from $430-780 \text{ km s}^{-1}$ in different directions.
-The primary coronal wave runs in front of the expanding loops involved in the CME and its propagation speeds are approximately constant within 10-20 minutes.
-Upon arrival at an AR on its path, the primary EUV wave apparently disappears and a secondary wave rapidly reemerges 75 Mm within the AR boundary at a similar speed.
-When the EUV wave encounters a coronal bright structure, an additional wave front appears there and propagates in front of it at a velocity nearly a factor of 2 faster.
+We present Solar Dynamics Observatory/Atmospheric Imaging Assembly observations of the interaction of a global EUV wave on 2011 June 7 with active regions (ARs), coronal holes (CHs), and coronal bright structures.
+The primary global wave has a three-dimensional dome shape, with propagation speeds ranging from 430 to 780 km s-1 in different directions.
+The primary coronal wave runs in front of the expanding loops involved in the coronal mass ejection (CME) and its propagation speeds are approximately constant within 10-20 minutes.
+Upon arrival at an AR on its path, the primary EUV wave apparently disappears and a secondary wave rapidly reemerges within 75 Mm of the AR boundary at a similar speed.
+When the EUV wave encounters a coronal bright structure, an additional wave front appears there and propagates in front of it at a velocity nearly a factor of two faster.
 Reflected waves from a polar CH and a coronal bright structure are observed and propagate fractionally slower than the primary waves.
-Some of these phenomena can be equally explained by either a wave or non-wave model alone.
+Some of these phenomena can be equally explained by either a wave or a non-wave model alone.
 However, taken together, these observations provide new evidence for the multitudes of global EUV waves, in which a true MHD fast-mode wave or shock propagates in front of an expanding CME bubble.

-Subject headings: Sun: activity - Sun: corona - Sun: coronal mass ejections (CMEs)- Sun: flares
+Key words: Sun: activity - Sun: corona - Sun: coronal mass ejections (CMEs) - Sun: flares